liuzey/liuzey.github.io/_pages/about.md

 News
 ======
-* I will join Visa this summer as a PhD intern working on Cybersecurity.
 * Our paper “LoneNeuron: a Highly-effective Feature-domain Neural Trojan using Invisible and Polymorphic Watermark” is accepted to ACM CCS 2022.
 * Our paper "Hide and Seek: on the Stealthiness of Attacks against Deep Learning Systems” is accepted to ESORICS 2022.